R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/prerequisites.md

 * `8081` (TCP) for Northstar auth so your server shows up in server browser

 to your PC that you're running Northstar on.

+## Firewall

+Open windows firewall and allow the application and port

+* Click add rule and choose port.
+Then add `37015` (UDP) and `8081` (TCP)
+* Click add rule and choose application.
+Then add NorthstarLauncher.exe and Titanfall2.exe

+`If you are using Northstar version <= 1.3, add "Titanfall2-unpacked.exe" instead of "Titanfall2.exe"`

 ## Final checks